Revisiting the Ratchet Principle: When Hidden Symmetries Prevent Steady Currents

-The inhomogeneous activity thus results in a net momentum source $\delta\bF_\subA$, which may be nonzero when $\nabla v\neq 0$.
-Consider the one-dimensional activity profile $v(\br)=v(x)$ shown in Fig.~\ref{fig:momentum-source-abp}a.
-The self-propulsion speed decreases from $v_h$ to $v_\ell$ in a region $\mathcal{R}_1$ and then increases back to $v_h$ in a second region $\mathcal{R}_2$.
-In each region, numerical simulations show that momentum is indeed injected into the system since $\Delta p_i=\int_{\mathcal{R}_i} \delta \bF_\subA(\br)\neq 0$ (Fig.~\ref{fig:momentum-source-abp}b).
-For a generic $v(x)$, $\Delta p_1+\Delta p_2\neq 0$ and the momentum injected in $\mathcal{R}_2$ does not balance that dissipated in $\mathcal{R}_1$.
-The net injection of momentum then leads to a steady current (Fig.~\ref{fig:momentum-source-abp}c).
-In contrast to PBPs in a temperature landscape, the existence of momentum sources in ABPs and RTPs thus allows for the emergence of ratchet currents in the presence of spatially varying speed and pairwise forces: TRS and momentum conservation are both violated, allowing the ratchet principle to apply.
+{Equations~\eqref{eq:abp-rtp-eos-violation} and~\eqref{eq:momentumsource} show how the inhomogenous activity ($\nabla v\neq 0$) induces a} momentum source $\delta\bF_\subA$.
+In Fig.~\ref{fig:momentum-source-abp}, {we show numerically that the total} injection of momentum {by $\delta\bF_\subA$ for an asymmetric profile $v(x)$ quantitatively accounts for the measured steady current}.
+In contrast to {OBPs} in a temperature landscape, {net} momentum sources in ABPs and RTPs thus allow for the emergence of {directed} currents in the presence of spatially varying speeds and pairwise forces: {time-reversal symmetry} and momentum conservation are both violated, allowing {our amended} ratchet principle to apply.

 The results so far show on general grounds that the ratchet principle should be amended to require the existence of net momentum sources.
 In the above, we numerically demonstrated their existence for ABPs (Fig.~\ref{fig:momentum-source-abp}).
-We now present a theoretical framework to predict analytically their existence and to characterize quantitatively the emergence of interaction-induced ratchet currents.
-We do so for the case of RTPs in d=1, and show how this formalism correctly discriminates with the case of PBPs.
+We now present a theoretical framework to predict quantitatively the emergence of interaction-induced {directed} currents.
+We {consider RTPs in 1d} and show how {our} formalism correctly discriminates with the case of {OBPs}.